• Home

 Information

-• The Middle School Tournament of Champions (MSTOC) is open to students aged 14 and under
+• The Middle School Tournament of Champions is open to students aged 14 and under

-• As usual, all competitors and judges must submit a signed MSTOC Honor Code in advance of the tournament
+• As usual, all competitors and judges must submit a signed MSTOC Media Release and Honor Code.

 • Participants should be aware that MSTOC staff may periodically enter competition rooms, including while competitors are speaking; this should not be a cause for concern, nor delay or stop an ongoing round